andock/andock/docs/configuration/deploy.md

 | `hooks/test_tasks.yml`     | Hook fired while `fin test`|

 ### Init hook
-The `init hook` runs after the environment is created. if `fin init` or `fin deploy` is called a second time the init hook will not be fired.
+The `init hook` fired after the environment is created. if `fin init` or `fin deploy` is called a second time the init hook will not be fired again.
+You must call first `fin rm` to reinitizialize the environment again.
 ### Update hook:
 The `update hook` runs after each `fin update` or `fin deploy`
 ### Test hook: